 Reading and listening to stories play an important part of the day.
 We want to make sure our children have a love of books and will leave the EYFS with a bank of stories they know well, both traditional and modern classics.
 We make sure there is always time for a whole class story during the day but also that there are many opportunities to enjoy books at other times.
-Every child has their own book bag and an adult will hear them read a minimum of three times per week.
-Group 'guided' reading sessions also take place from the spring term onwards.
+Every child has their own book bag and an adult will hear them read at least once a week.